deepbeepmeep/Cosmos1GP/README.md

-This version offers the following improvements :
+Cosmos1GP offers the following improvements over the original NVidia Cosmos1:
 - Reduced greatly the RAM requirements and VRAM requirements
 - Much faster on low end configs thanks to compilation and fast loading / unloading
 - Support for 8 bits quantization ( int8 quantized models provided)